angelaambroz/cffc/README.md

 ## 📦 Deployment

-This site is configured for deployment on Vercel:
+This site is configured for deployment on [Vercel](https://vercel.com/).

 1. Push your code to GitHub
 2. Connect your GitHub repository to Vercel